RLHerbert/ucsb-cs24-sp17.github.io/_lab/lab03.md

 cd ~/cs24/lab03_jgauch_alily/
 ```

-Now copy all of the files for this lab from the starter-code directory to your cs24/lab03 directory:
+Now copy all of the files for this lab from the starter-code directory to your lab03 git repo directory:

 ```
 cp ~/cs24/starter-code/lab03/* ./